-For small gaps, the patient may opt for placement of composite restorations or crowns instead of orthodontic treatment.
+For small gaps, the patient may opt for the placement of composite restorations or crowns instead of orthodontic treatment.

 If space is due to a missing tooth, then tooth replacement options like fixed bridges, removable dentures, and dental implants should be considered.